evgkirov/skypecraft/README.md

 License & support
 -----------------

-This project is hosted on Github https://github.com/kirov/skypecraft and is licensed under MIT license.
+This project is hosted on GitHub https://github.com/kirov/skypecraft and is licensed under MIT license.

-If you have any questions, you can ask them in the project's thread on Minecraft forums.
+If you have any questions, you can ask them in the [official thread on Minecraft forums](http://www.minecraftforum.net/topic/1493588-software-skypecraft-01/).